eclipse-ecal/ecal/README.md

   • Callback: A Callback can be used to react on time events, on incoming messages, on service requests or service responses.

 eCAL is simplifying the data transport as much as possible, It uses different mechanism to transport a topic from a publisher to a connected subscriber.
 On the same computer node the data are exchanged by using memory mapped files.
-Between different computing nodes UDP multicast can be used for high performance data throughput, rtps can be used for reliable data transport.
+Between different computing nodes UDP multicast can be used for high performance data throughput.

 ## Checkout the repository